Update notes: Article originally published on May 2014. Facts checked and expired site links were removed on May 2019.

 Things could turn out very different.
 I would have a group of loyal and willing readers to read and share the articles.
-I would have an audience to promote the new exclusive deals I got from a new hosting provider.
+I would have an audience to promote exclusive deals I got from a new hosting provider.
 I would have drawn sufficient traffics and make enough money to keep things moving.
-And, I would have kept most of my writers’ job.
+And, I would have kept most of my writers' job.

 Email is by far the most effective way of directly growing your business